ThomasGuy/Harp-BrowserSync-Boilerplate/README.md

 # Harp, Gulp And BrowserSync

-A ready-to-go Website development platform with Gulp and Harp set up that does auto css injection via BrowserSync.
+A ready-to-go Website development platform with Gulp and Harp set up that does css auto-injection via BrowserSync.

 You can set it via Harp with: